A Healthy Home environment is something everyone strives for. But despite your best efforts, unseen dangers can compromise the safety of your home.

 Be aware of illnesses or symptoms in yourself and your kids.
 These can include: headaches, eye and nose irritation, sore throat, nausea, and unexplainably worse asthma symptoms.
 All are possible signs that you need to address VOC levels in your home.

 Bringing in fresh air is key to limiting VOC concentrations in your home, especially after cooking, using a wood fireplace, or doing arts and crafts.
-Check out the ways Aprilaire is solving fresh air problems.
+See how we’re solving fresh air problems.

 Because so many commercially available cleaning products contain VOCs, it’s wise (and less expensive) to create your own cleaning agents at home.